bitcoinmanchester/bitcoinmanchester_site_v1/_posts/2015-04-13-bitcoinmanchester-15.markdown

 location: MadLab
 ---

 We're back in the newly refurbished [Manchester Digital Laboratory][madlab-event] this month for our first meetup of 2015.
 This month we have two speakers on the theme of Bitcoin in politics: **Gulnar Hasnain of the Green Party** and **Cristian Chesha of the Pirate Party**.
 They will each give a short talk, then they will both sit on a panel where you can ask them questions together.
+(Note: this isn't a political hustings, so we have to avoid "What would you do if you were elected?" type questions.
+But you'll be able to ask as many questions about broader Bitcoin & politics topics as you like!)

 ## Gulnar Hasnain – Green Party